Optimal Noise Reduction in Dense Mixed-Membership Stochastic Block Models under Diverging Spiked Eigenvalues Condition: Introduction

 with high probability, where $C(\nclusters)$ is some constant depending on $\nclusters$.
 Here $\mathbb{S}_\nclusters$ stands for the set of $\nclusters \t \nclusters$ permutation matrices, and $\Vert \cdot \Vert_{\F}$ denotes the Frobenius norm.
-The algorithm by~\citet{Anandkumar13}, which uses the tensor-based approach, provides the same rate.
-But the latter has high computational costs and assumes that $\nodeWeights_i$ is drawn from the Dirichlet distribution.
-Finally, \citet{Mao17} obtained the estimator for diagonal $\communityMatrix$ with convergence rate
+The algorithm by~\cite{Anandkumar13}, which uses the tensor-based approach, provides the same rate.
+But the latter has high computational costs and assumes that $\nodeWeights_i$'s are drawn from the Dirichlet distribution.